 We took a group of American Young Judeans on a tour of downtown Hebron.
 This was the first time most of them had been to downtown Hebron.

-Sharon Azran, a photographer and a B’Tselem staff member, joined the tour.
+One of B’Tselem staff members joined the tour.
 Below are some of her photos:

 Eyes Wide Open Photo Blog by B’Tselem is licensed under a Creative Commons Attribution 4.0 International License.
 You are free to use the photos in the blog.
 However, any public use of photos must include copyright credit to the photographer and B’Tselem.

 Israel’s regime of apartheid and occupation is inextricably bound up in human rights violations.
 B’Tselem strives to end this regime, as that is the only way forward to a future in which human rights, democracy, liberty and equality are ensured to all people, both Palestinian and Israeli, living between the Jordan River and the Mediterranean Sea.